Scroll Down

 Resources to RIDF are contributed out of the shortfall in lending to priority sectors by Commercial Banks as stipulated by RBI.

 a.
-Core functions of the Department
+Core functions of RIDF

 The corpus of a particular Tranche of RIDF is decided by Government of India every year.
 Annual Corpus under RIDF is allocated among all States on the basis of prescribed norms comprising of